The 10 Minute Routine To Save You An Hour Tomorrow

 4. Prepare Outfits And Essentials

 Picking out that perfect outfit in the morning can create stress that takes mental energy from the rest of your day.
-By choosing it the night before, you save time and avoid bad decision-making.
+By choosing it the night before, you save time and avoid making poor decisions.

 Here's how you can do this: